Mike S. Ryan

 With: Joseph Couch, Mike S. Ryan and Alicia Van Couvering

+AI is entering storytelling, but the real question is not whether machines can generate scenes.
+It’s whether we can use AI to help humans build better stories: more coherent, more original, and more emotionally honest.
 This panel explores how narratology (the study of story structure, meaning, and form) can guide human-centered AI tools toward new plot structures for the modern age, beyond inherited templates like the Hero’s Journey.
+This session will examine how creators can keep the moving parts of a story legible, stress-test decisions, and discover new shapes without flattening the original voice.